pkra/ebookcraft2018/03-output/output.md

   * :-(
 * tools for making math content accessible
   * automated (speech-rule-engine)
-    * proprietary: Desmos, Khan Acadeym
+    * proprietary: Desmos, Khan Academy
   * manual (ARIA)
+* input formats can provide decent and even a11y
+  * e.g. higher ed and German non-visual students learn LaTeX early on, that's what they want/need